huberflores/CodeOffloadingChess/README.md

 Chess Game with Code Offloading
 ============================

-Basic chess functionality is inspired from this [github project](https://github.com/johngunderman/g_chess)
+Basic chess functionality and template is extracted from this [github project](https://github.com/johngunderman/g_chess)